-All the above levels are levels of the natural, animal soul, in that it too must be sublimated to G-d.
-This is called, "One who serves G-d with his body", as compared to "One who serves G-d with his soul".
-This is because the Divine soul is literally a G-dly force, since that is its very nature.
-Moreover, all the five levels of the Divine soul are in a constant state of Divine arousal, which is not related to physical arousal at all.
-In contrast, the above mentioned levels are levels of the physical arousal of the animal soul, which is physical.
+All the above are levels of the natural, animal soul, in that it too must be sublimated to HaShem.
+This is called, "One who serves HaShem with his body," as compared to "One who serves HaShem with his soul."
+This is because the Godly soul is literally a Godly force, since that is its very nature.
+Moreover, all the five levels of the Godly soul are in a constant state of Divine arousal, which is not related to physical arousal at all.
+In contrast, the above-mentioned levels are levels of the physical arousal of the animal soul, which is physical.

-Although it is caused by G-dly contemplation, the activation of the emotions and arousal of the animal soul is not the result of actual G-dliness.
+Although it is caused by Godly contemplation, the activation of the emotions and arousal of the animal soul is not the result of actual Godliness.
 Rather, the emotions are completely physical in nature.
 This is because the animal soul is physical.
-In contrast, by nature, the

-Divine soul is a G-dly being.
-Therefore its arousal is not physical at all.
+In contrast, by nature, the Godly soul is a Godly being.
+Therefore, its arousal is not physical at all.
 Nonetheless, it too may be invested in the physical brain and heart to spread forth and radiate within them.
 This too is on five levels.
-However, before we explain the five levels of arousal which stem from the Divine soul, we must first clearly understand the difference between the Divine soul and the animal soul.
+However, before we explain the five levels of arousal that stem from the Godly soul, we must first clearly understand the difference between the Godly soul and the animal soul.

-(Clearly, the ultimate purpose is the arousal and revelation of the Divine soul.
+(Clearly, the ultimate purpose is the arousal and revelation of the Godly soul.
 However, this is not to say that the arousal of the animal soul is not important.
-As mentioned earlier, one who has aroused his animal soul with love and fear of G-d, is certainly on the correct path, and is fulfilling the verse "with all your heart".
-Nonetheless, the actual unification and cleaving to G-d and the revelation of G-dliness in one's heart comes about specifically from the Divine soul.)
+As mentioned earlier, one who has aroused his animal soul with love and fear of HaShem, is certainly on the correct path, and is fulfilling the verse, "with all your heart."
+Nonetheless, the actual unification and cleaving to HaShem and the revelation of Godliness in one's heart, comes about specifically from the Godly soul.)

-In order to understand the difference between the Divine soul and the animal soul, we must note a clearly observable phenomenon.
-It is observable that when a Jew hears concepts of G-dliness (i.e. Chassidus), his intellect becomes greatly aroused by it.
-This effect is not merely because of the depth of the concepts, for there are many concepts and fields of study which are deep and broad.
+In order to understand the difference between the Godly soul and the animal soul, we must note a clearly observable phenomenon.
+It is observable that when a Jew hears concepts of Godliness (that is, Chassidus), his intellect becomes greatly aroused by it.
+This effect is not merely because of the depth of the concepts, for there are many concepts and fields of Torah study that are also deep and broad.
 Furthermore, we clearly observe that some will become more aroused upon hearing the very same teachings of Chassidus than others.
-(This is to say that some will actually become aroused while others will simply be forced to acknowledge the truth of Chassidus.
+(This is to say that some will actually become aroused, whereas others will simply be forced to acknowledge the truth of it.
 However, it will not necessarily affect them personally.)